-I guess most recruiters will not look backwards too much but there are lessons and values to learn.
-Nothing is new in the building blocks but certainly I think we are turning in a full circle and getting back to engagement and building community, certainly using different tools.
+I guess most recruiters will not look back too much but there are lessons and values to learn.
+Nothing is new in the building blocks but certainly, I think we are turning in a full circle and getting back to engagement and building community, certainly using different tools.
 Recruiters doing that will win more and faster.

 The era of hiding behind email or posting a job and hoping for it to be found is over.
-The era of the outbound and interrupt marketing is over.
-We are back in a two way street and inbound marketing is coming back.
+The era of outbound and interrupt marketing is over.
+We are back in a two-way street and inbound marketing is coming back.

 Who is the oldest technical UK Recruitment Business or Agency still operating today?